Rainymood/rainymood.github.io/_posts/2021-01-20-how-to-set-python3-as-default-mac.md

 There is a right way and wrong way to set Python 3 as the default on your Mac.
 I'll show you the right way.
 In general you *never ever* want to fuck with your system version of Python.
-You is very dangerous and can mess up many many things.
+This is very dangerous and can mess up many things.

 To manage our global python version we will use `pyenv` and then make our shell always use `pyenv`.
 I will merely set the global default to Python `3.9.0` but you could also manage more version at the same time.